After Earth: Scientology hypothesis

 A parody website cheerupwillsmith.com, which was created for the purpose of cheering up Will Smith with the perceived failure of After Earth, gained some attention in the media.
 Flyers were also posted in East Village, Manhattan requesting Scientology members to see After Earth a minimum of three times and then upload a positive video for Will Smith on that website.
 The site has a video mockumentary of two Sea Org members, along their way to see After Earth, recording video praises for Will Smith from strangers and cajoling them into signing a billion-year contract with the Church of Scientology.
-When they delivered the signatures to a local branch of the church near Times Square, a church representative told them they were impersonating the church and threatened to call the police if they do not leave.
-The video and the site was created by Jason Selvig and Davram Stiefler of the comedy duo The Good Liars who had previously pretended to be Time Warner Cable representatives asking people how they can make service worse for customers.
+When they delivered the signatures to a local branch of the church near Times Square, a church representative told them they were impersonating the church and threatened to call the police if they did not leave.
+The video and the site were created by Jason Selvig and Davram Stiefler of the comedy duo The Good Liars, who had previously pretended to be Time Warner Cable representatives asking people how they could make service worse for customers.

 The Church of Scientology International branded the Scientology claims as "silly nonsense" and a myth launched by a handful of self-promoters.
 The church's director of public affairs, Karin Pouw, stated to TheImproper magazine that "The film and its story line contain themes common to many of the world's philosophies, not unique to Scientology."
 While Pouw did not dispute the similarities, she countered that overcoming fear has been a universal theme in stories for thousands of years as well central to countless film plots.
-She noted the same logic would seemingly make Star Wars: Episode I – The Phantom Menace a Scientology-themed movie, which includes the dialogue, "Fear is the path to the Dark Side.
+She noted the same logic would seemingly make Star Wars: Episode I – The Phantom Menace a Scientology-themed movie, as it includes the dialogue, "Fear is the path to the Dark Side.
 Fear leads to anger, anger leads to hate, hate leads to suffering."
 Later, domain registrar and web-hosting company Go Daddy took down cheerupwillsmith.com citing "Copyright Infringement, Trademark Infringement, and False Identity."
 Joe Kloc of The Daily Dot presumes the complaints came from the Church of Scientology.